 Data analytics are becoming more and more important across all industries, especially retail.
 We’re using our smartphones for everything now, and we’re leaving massive trails of data behind.
 This data can be used for good: When customers agree to certain terms and allow certain pieces of their data to be accessed by a store or brand, that data can be aggregated and analyzed over time in order to help understand how customers behave and what they want.

 But customer data can also be used for not-so-good, as in, identity theft and other forms of fraud.
-Data privacy is rightly a big deal (big, as in, the massive Target credit card information breach a few years back).
-That’s why employing a captive portal for your guest WiFi network is so important: it provides a safe, secure Internet browsing experience for your customers, and, with their permission, valuable data that will help you cater to your audience and attract new business.
+Data privacy is rightly a big deal (i.e. the 2013 Target credit card information breach).
+That’s why employing a captive portal for your guest WiFi network is so important: it provides a safe, secure Internet browsing experience for your customers, and —with their permission— data that will help you cater to your audience and attract new business.

 We’re glad you asked.
 SecurEdge Guest Services can help your company attract, retain, and delight customers with a safe and secure online experience in your store.
 Your guest WiFi network’s captive portal page is the first step.